Kometa-Team/Kometa/docs/defaults/chart/myanimelist.md

 # MyAnimeList Chart Default Metadata File

-The `- pmm: chart/myanimelist` Metadata File is used to dynamically create collections based on MyAnimeList Charts.
+The `- pmm: chart/myanimelist` Metadata File is used to create collections based on MyAnimeList Charts.

 Example Collections Created: